BOINC/boinc/samples/nvcuda/readme.txt

 ----------------------- Compiler ----------------------------

 You will need to install gcc 4.3 and g++ 4.3.
-It appears that Cuda 3.0 SDK has not yet worked with gcc 4.4 and g++ 4.4
+It appears that Cuda 3.0 SDK has not yet worked with gcc 4.4 and g++ 4.4.
+Please follow these steps:

+sudo aptitude install gcc-4.3 g++-4.3
+cd ~/NVIDIA_GPU_Computing_SDK/C (go to SDK source dir.
+You should find the right path on your machine) mkdir mygcc cd mygcc ln -s $(which g++-4.3) g++ ln -s $(which gcc-4.3) gcc

+Note: mygcc directory must be created since I have made symlinks to the 4.3 compiler to mygcc directory in my current Makefile.

 ----------------------- Linux Makefile ----------------------

-Makefile needs to be edited on your machine before running.
+common.mk file needs to be edited on your machine before running.
 Please follow these steps:

 1) Open "boinc/samples/nvcuda/common.mk" with gedit
 2) Ctrl+f and search for "tuanle".
 You will find the following: